 If you’ve had a heart attack, you might think life insurance is out of reach.

-In this article, we’re going to take a look at the underwriting standards for someone with a heart attack.
+This article will look at the underwriting standards for someone with a heart attack.

-Life Insurance Underwriting After A Heart Attack
+Life Insurance Underwriting After a Heart Attack

 - When was your heart attack?

 - What health problems led to your heart attack?